 For many American companies, being lean is the only way for them to compete on the global level against competitors from countries where the production costs are significantly lower.

 Lean is often referred to as ‘rigorous elimination of waste’ due to the methodology’s focus on creating the most efficient environment that fosters growth.
 To implement lean project management in any team, the manager must follow the three pillars of lean.
 The three pillars are to spotting wastes, stimulating improvements daily, and recording those improvements.

 Implementing lean in any environment is an iterative process that helps you identify areas where no value is added to your product.
 To be completely free of waste, a process must go through lean multiple times.

 Another thing that makes lean great is its adaptability.
-It has a track record of working in several different industries and the methodology even grows with the industry.
+It has a track record of working in several different industries and in project management, the methodology even grows with the industry.
 With the whole world adopting IoT and Industry 4.0, lean is becoming data-driven.
 It is growing with the industry to keep on delivering exceptional value to the customers.

 5 principles of lean explained

 First described by the founders of Lean Enterprise Institute in 1997, the principles of lean act as a building block on which the entire methodology stands.
 In the project management book “The Machine that Changed the World,” Womack and Jones described the five principles of lean as the ultimate recipe to improve the efficiency of a workplace.

 The first lean principle is all about identifying the needs and requirements of the customers.
 It important for managers to evaluate the actual needs of their customers by conducting detailed interviews and analysis.
 Identification of value is especially important in the case of novel products.